Félicie Erpelding-Schlesser

 Félicie Erpelding-Schlesser (27 May 1883 – 6 January 1970) was a Luxembourgish municipal politician.
-She was the first female member of the municipal council of Ettelbrück and vice-president of the Association of Municipal Councillors of the Worker's Party.
+She was the first female member of the municipal council of Ettelbruck and vice-president of the Association of Municipal Councillors of the Worker's Party.

 Biography

 Erpelding-Schlesser was born on 27 May 1883 in Oberfeulen, Luxembourg.
 Her parents were schoolteacher Peter Schlesser and his wife Margaretha Schlesser.

 In 1905, Erpelding-Schlesser married the locomotive driver François Erpelding [lb] in Hollerich.
 He was a member of the Chamber of Deputies from 1920 to 1940, firstly for the Kartell Party and secondly for the Workers' Party (the forerunner of Luxembourg Socialist Workers' Party).
 They had three children.

 On 24 September 1921, Erpelding-Schlesser became the first female member of the municipal council of Ettelbrück.
 She was re-elected in 1924 and was also elected the vice-president of the Association of Municipal Councillors of the Workers' Party.
 She lost her seat in the 1928 elections.

 Erpelding-Schlesser was widowed when her husband died on 2 February 1961.
 She died on 6 January 1970 in Esch-sur-Alzette, Luxembourg.
 They were both buried in Oberfeulen.